Faculty and Staff

 Dr. Black is a native El Pasoan and a prominent community leader, and is active in many organizations across the city.
 He has also served in civic positions, such as elder at El Paso’s First Presbyterian Church, founding president of the First Presbyterian Christian Preschool, president of the Sunturians of El Paso, president and chairman of the American Heart Association in El Paso and Texas, and president of El Paso’s Sun Bowl Association.
 When he is not traveling on business, he enjoys spending quality time with his wife, children and grandchildren.

-Dr. Wendy Woodall, professor and associate academic dean, joined the TTUHSC El Paso faculty in September 2018.
+Dr. Wendy Woodall, professor and executive associate dean, joined the Texas Tech Health El Paso faculty in September 2018.

 Dr. Wendy Woodall has past experience as an educator in restorative dentistry and general practice clinics, private practice delivery of oral health care, and research in educational methodology and correlations between oral health and systemic health.
 Her service has included the following: